dhlorenz/safot/Material/Tutorials/sml/introduction.md

 ### What's SML?

-born 1985. named Standard ML = Meta Language...

-* the 1970s, Robin Milner and group working at Edinburgh University on "LCF" (a  theorem proover)
-* ML invented as an embedded scripting language of LCF
-* many ad-hoc independent implementations, many new ideas
-* 1997: first real standard
+* SML - Standard Meta Language
+* *General-purpose*, *modular*, *statically typed*, *functional* programming language.
+* Proposed in 1983, first stable implementation in 1997.
+* A (relatively) modern dialect of ML, which was invented in 1973.

 <!--vert-->

 ### Why SML?

-* exemplar of functional programming
+* Exemplar of functional programming - i.e.:
-  * functional = forget about variables
+  * Forget about variables (kind of) and loops.
-  * functional = functions are values
+  * Functions are first-class citizens.
-  * functional = higher lever functions
-  * ...
+  * Data is immutable (again, kind of)

-* exemplar of **type safe** functional programming
+* Exemplar of **type safe** language
-  * strongly typed: no type error can go undetected
+  * Strongly typed: no type error can go undetected
-  * statically typed: all type errors are detected at compile time
+  * Statically typed: all type errors are detected at compile time

-* influenced: Haskell, OCaml, Scala, F#, ...
+* Influenced: Haskell, OCaml, Scala, F#, Python ...

 <!--vert-->

-### More on SML
+### Use cases of SML

-main applications:

-* research
+* Research
-* teaching
+* Teaching
-* few industrial applications
+* Few industrial applications

 <!--vert-->